emeliehansson/milestone-pp2-rock-paper-scissor/README.md

 ![User-win](readme-assets/User%20wins.png)
 ![Computer-win](readme-assets/Computer%20wins.png)

+- The Score Area:
+Below the result message there's a score area which clearly shows the status of how many times the user has won and how many times the computer has won.

 ![Score-area](readme-assets/Score%20area.png)

+- Instructions:
+Below the score area there are the instructions of the game.

 ![Instructions](readme-assets/Instructions.png)

+- Social Media Links:
+And on the bottom of the page there are two links for Social Media, on for my Github and one for my LinkedIn.

 ![Social-media](readme-assets/Social%20media.png)

 ### Features Left to Implement

+---

 <a name="wireframes"></a>
 ## Wireframes

+---

 <a name="testing"></a>
 ## Testing
 ### Validator Testing
 ### Unfixed Bugs

+---

 <a name="deployment"></a>
 ## Deployment
 The live link can be found here: [Rock, Paper, Scissors, Lizard, Spock](https://emeliehansson.github.io/milestone-pp2-rock-paper-scissor/)

+---

 <a name="credits"></a>
 ## Credits